Select Page

 Dockery Farms Today

 It’s funny how Dockery Farms has embraced its own blues history.
 At the time, the owners ignored the blacks playing the blues on their own property… or worse.
-But today they have a small museum and a website dedicated to the story of Dockery Farms and it’s enlightened owner, Will Dockery.
+But today they have a small museum dedicated to the story of Dockery Farms and it’s enlightened owner, Will Dockery.
+I’ve visited it myself when a took a trip on the Mississippi Blues Trail.

 To their credit, they founded a foundation with…